vlang/coreutils/README.md

 implementor wishes to create multiple `.v` files to implement a command, or add a README.md specifically for that command.

+## Developing

+Please use the `common` module for command line/help handling.
+This will make the command input/output consistent across the tools.

 ## Building

 Running `make` or `v run build.vsh` will build all the programs in `bin/`.